The InCommon Assurance Program

 - Process for evolving our profiles — When the community approves alternative means that meet or exceed the assurance criteria, those alternatives become part of the spec and, thus, useable by others.

-Congratulations to Virginia Tech for becoming the first to achieve both Bronze and Silver; read their implementation story.
+Virginia Tech has shared its implementation story.
 Consider joining Virginia Tech on the U.S. government approved identity providers page.

 Benefits of Assurance

 Increases Confidence; Reduces Risk — Service Providers, whether on- or off-campus, have increased confidence because standards-based identity practices ensure that their risk requirements are met.

 Getting Past Passwords — While many security experts deem passwords a thing of the past, we will continue to support them, even as we move to more secure methods.
 The Assurance profiles provide expert community guidance on managing your password-based infrastructures.
 Certification sends a message that you use a community standard that’s been approved by the U.S. government.

 It’s not NIST 800-63.
 It’s Higher Ed’s Version — InCommon’s profiles are written by higher education for higher education and account for the unique needs and broad diversity of our campuses.
 The profiles are also comparable to level of assurance 1 and 2 described in the NIST 800-63 Electronic Authentication Guideline [PDF], meaning they meet the U.S. government's standards, as well.